-Driving down the highway on a cloudy Pacific Northwest afternoon, melancholy engulfed my thoughts.
+On a cloudy Pacific Northwest afternoon, I was driving down the highway while melancholy engulfed my thoughts.

 I found myself stranded on a tiny raft while the shark, depression, circled, seeking the perfect opportunity to devour me.

-The parallel between the weather and my mood were not lost on me.
+The parallel between the weather and my mood was not lost on me.

 In my scramble for hope, I gazed heavenward with the whisper of one word,“Jesus…” and then trailed off, not sure where to go from there.

-I have days like these—dark, listless, ash-colored days—and when I do, loneliness feels closer than Him.
+I have days like these—dark, listless, ash-colored days—where loneliness feels closer than Him.
 It is nearly impossible to remember He is near when He feels so distant.

 Where is God when we are Hurting?